Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Results

-It must be remarked that a geometrical correction factor $c_g$ was implicitly included in the definition of $\eta_{th}$, introduced in Eq. \eqref{eq:powder-laser-coords}.
+It must be remarked that a geometrical correction factor $c_g$ was implicitly included in the definition of $\eta_{th}$ and introduced in Eq. \eqref{eq:powder-laser-coords}.
 This was necessary to take into account of the approximations assumed in the discussion, in particular regarding the laser-powder interaction region and spatial beam distributions.
-Moreover, it can be expected that $c_g$ is influenced by the specific deposition geometry and strategy, determining the effects of thermal accumulation and melt pool evolution during the deposition.
-Accordingly $c_g$ was used to calibrate the semi-empirical model to the experimental efficiency curves of Figure \ref{fig:colormap_eta_th}(a), by fitting $\eta_{th}$ against the corresponding experimental $\bar\eta_{h}$ series.
-The optimal correction factor was determined as $c_g=\num{2.19\pm 0.17}$ by averaging the fit results for all the process conditions.
-The correction factor value $c_g>1$ suggests that the model underestimates the effective laser-powder interaction region, probably due to the approximations considered in the laser energy and powder uniform spatial distributions.
+It can be expected that $c_g$ is influenced by the specific deposition geometry and strategy, determining the effects of thermal accumulation and melt pool evolution during the deposition.
+Accordingly $c_g$ was used as calibration parameter for the semi-empirical model, by fitting $\eta_{th}$ against the corresponding experimental efficiency curves $\bar\eta_{h}$ of Figure \ref{fig:colormap_eta_th}(a).
+The optimal values found for $c_g$ in the different conditions are reported in the Supplementary Material.
+The calibration factor exhibits a small dependence with the process parameters, and its average value over all the deposition conditions is $c_g=\num{2.19\pm 0.17}$.
+Since $c_g>1$, the model underestimates the effective laser-powder interaction region.
 Reasonably $c_g$ can be explained in terms of a melt pool which is bigger than the laser spot, e.g. considering an elongated melt pool, whose cue plays a relevant role in the powder catchment.
+It can be expected that $c_g$ depends on the process parameters that influence the melt pool temperature.

-The curves of $\eta_{th}$ calculated with the common value of $c_g$ found from calibration are reported in Figure \ref{fig:colormap_eta_th}(b).
+The curves of $\eta_{th}$ are reported in Figure \ref{fig:colormap_eta_th}(b), calculated considering the respective $c_g$ values found from calibration.
 It can be observed that, although second-order corrections might be required for a quantitatively precise matching, the efficiency model is consistent with the measurements of Figure \ref{fig:colormap_eta_th}(a).
 Clearly the initial efficiency transients observed experimentally around $S_0$ are not reproducible, since the simulated efficiency curves assume a stationary thermal condition.